ronyboi/ronyboi/README.md

 Infrastructure Security Intern @ **Shopify**

-Working on the betterment of security for cloud services managed and developed by Shopify.
-Creating internal tooling to help Shopify developers.

 Incoming SDE Intern @ **Amazon** (Summer 2022)

 I've learnt that I should stay away from design/css.
 I still made a personal website.
 Check it out [here](https://www.ragrwal.com)